-- Consumer non-durable good (including but not limited to food; beverages; garments, shoes and other textile goods; and health and beauty products such as cosmetics, medicines, nutritional supplements and vitamins)
+- Consumer non-durable goods (including but not limited to food; beverages; and health and beauty products such as cosmetics, medicines, nutritional supplements and vitamins)

-- Media product (including, but not limited to books, publications, music, photographs, video, and film)
+- Media products (including, but not limited to books, publications, music, photographs, video, and film)

 - Chemical, liquid or gas